n9jr/FRG-100CTL/README.md

 This is a controller for the Yaesu FRG-100 receiver.
 As a stand alone radio I felt it lacked frequency agility, and this controller provides that functionality.

 ## ESP32 Programming
-### Installing the Arduino IDE is
+### Installing the Arduino IDE
 To support non programmers who are inteested in building this project the ability to upload the code to the ESP32DevKitV1 is explained below.
+You don't need to be a progrqmmer, you just need to follow instructions :)

 The controller is based on the ESP32 and uses a 3.5" Nextion display.
 To program the ESP32 you will need to install the Arduino IDE.
 The Arduino IDE can be downloaded here: https://www.arduino.cc/en/software/ Once installed you will also need to add the Easy Nextion library through the Library Manager in the IDE.
 Installaton instructions can be found here: https://github.com/Seithan/EasyNextionLibrary.
 From the Library Manager choose the Easy Nextion Library and click on install.